Looking for a mobile Wi-Fi device to get online from anywhere?

 4G mobile broadband is very widely available, even if you live in a rural area.
 It also offers mobile broadband speeds of up to 150Mbps, depending on the network, and the signal strength at your address.

 However, as of 2021, O2 has started to offer a 5G pocket hotspot device.
-With this bit of kit, you can get speeds of up to 1.65Gbps, which is faster than most fibre broadband connections in the UK.
+With this mobile Wi-Fi router, you can get speeds of up to 1.65Gbps, which is faster than most fibre broadband connections in the UK.
+Plus, with their MiFi device, you can still get multiple laptops, phones and iPads online at once, like with a normal home broadband connection.

 The issue with 5G is it’s very new, so coverage isn’t great.
 Although the rollout is accelerating, you’re unlikely to get it unless you live in the heart of a major city.
-Therefore, as of right now, for most people, it’s better to get a 4G mobile Wi-Fi device, because they’re cheaper and give you more mobile broadband deals to choose from.
-Also, most 5G deals have a large upfront cost don’t come with unlimited data just yet.
+Therefore, as of right now, for most people, it’s better to get a 4G MiFi device, because they’re cheaper and give you more mobile broadband deals to choose from.
+Also, most 5G deals either don’t come with unlimited data just yet, or have a very high per month cost.

 What are the best MiFi providers?